parinita08/FAQ/README.md

 https://parinita08.github.io/dsckssemfaq.github.io/

-this is the FAQ od DSC
+This is the  Official FAQ of DSC KSSEM